Monsieur Beaucaire (novel): Plot

 That evening, Lady Mary and Winterset are the center of attention in Bath as Nash and fashionable society anticipate the arrival of the French Ambassador and the Comte de Beaujolais, a French prince.
 The movement of the crowd impels Lady Mary to step aside into a small chamber where she finds Beaucaire and Molyneux gambling.
 Attempts at explanation fail, Lady Mary insists that Molyneux escort her from the room, and Beaucaire is left alone in tears.

 After more confrontations, Beaucaire reveals himself as a French prince, Louis-Philippe d'Orléans, hiding from his cousin, King Louis XV of France, who is angry at him for failing to submit to an arranged marriage.
 The ambassador has come to Bath to escort him home now that his royal cousin has relented.
 In the course of recounting his adventures, Beaucaire calls Winterset "that coward, that card-cheat."
 Lady Mary asks his forgiveness and he gives it lightly.
 He announces his intention to return to France and marry the woman the king had chosen for him, Henriette de Bourbon-Conti.

 Adaptations

 The story has been adapted several times.
+A stage adaptation starring Richard Mansfield premiered on October 11, 1901 for the grand opening of the Garrick Theatre in Philadelphia.
 In collaboration with Evelyn Greenleaf Sutherland, Tarkington adapted it as a play in 1904 starring Evelyn Millard and Lewis Waller.
 The play received a Royal Command Performance at Windsor Castle before Edward VII.
 André Messager used it as the basis for an opera of the same name in 1919.
 A 1924 film adaptation on which Tarkington was credited as co-author of the screenplay starred Rudolph Valentino.
 Another film released in 1946 featured Bob Hope.
 A loose adaptation of the story served as the basis for the 1930 film Monte Carlo directed by Ernst Lubitsch and starring Jeanette MacDonald.